bruherlee/Usermanual_generator/README.md

+**Note: Sensitive internal tools have been abstracted to maintain privacy.**
 📝 Automated User Manual

 Hi there! 👋 I’m Pavithra, and this project is an Automated User Manual Generator that simplifies documenting web applications and workflows.